|

 "a man of quarrelsome disposition", was the Bishop of London in the

-reign of Queen Elizabeth I, and it's not clear to some of us why the French Québecois
+reign of Queen Elizabeth I, but it's not clear why the French Québecois

 should have given him his own lake (or rather "lac").
 But the nearest

-town to Lac Aylmer is Stornoway, evidently named after the formerly Norse/Viking
+town to Lac Aylmer is Stornoway, named after the formerly Norse/Viking

 ferry port in the Outer Hebrides in the Western Isles which has long been a favorite

-rest stop for the Soviet, and now Russian, fishing fleet, and Lac Aylmer's nearest
+rest stop for the Russian, fishing fleet, and Lac Aylmer's nearest

 large town is Disraeli, which (if Benjamin was intended) is even more confusing.